Black cats have a reputation for being unlucky. National Black Cat Day helps remind us how special and deserving of adoption these cats are!

 - Ancient Egyptians worshipped the goddess Bastet (also known as Bast) who was represented as a woman with a cat’s head.

-- In 1845 Edgar Allen Poe wrote a horrifying short story called The Black Cat, but be warned, this story may be triggering as it is about the murder of a cat.
+- In 1845 Edgar Allen Poe wrote a horrifying short story called The Black Cat.
+Be warned, this story may be triggering, as it is about the murder of a cat.

 There are lots of obvious ways to observe National Black Cat Day.
 Here are a few other creative ideas to help honor this day.